bjcosta/landscaping/plants/README.md

   Purposes of tree at this location:
   * Food
   * Sunlight in winter, shade in summer
-  * Asthetics adding balance to the backyard design
+  * Aesthetics adding balance to the backyard design

   Issues to consider:
   * Root system and pool retaining wall